-I came to UNC Asheville in 2007 after receiving a Ph.D. in meteorology from the University of Oklahoma, specializing in land surface modeling.
-I also participated in a number of field projects studying topics from severe weather to precipitation measurements.
-I met my wife, Elaine, in graduate school and we have two beautiful daughters.
+I arrived at UNC Asheville in 2007 after receiving a Ph.D. in meteorology from the University of Oklahoma, specializing in land surface modeling.
+My participation in several field projects studying topics from severe weather to precipitation measurements enhanced my educational experience.
+I met my wife, Dr. Elaine Godfrey, in graduate school and we have three beautiful daughters.

-I love to teach people about the wonders of our atmosphere and I care deeply about my students' academic and personal successes.
-I teach a number of courses at UNC Asheville on topics related to severe weather, programming, computing techniques, atmospheric physics, thermodynamics, statistics, instrumentation, and societal impacts of weather.
-You will find course documents for all of my courses using the links in the menu above.
-If you have questions about your course or advising, please do not hesitate to contact me.
+I love to teach people about the wonders of our atmosphere, and I care deeply about my students' academic and personal successes.
+I teach many courses at UNC Asheville on topics related to severe weather, programming, computing techniques, atmospheric physics, thermodynamics, statistics, instrumentation, and societal impacts of weather.
+If you have questions about your course, academic advising, or the Department of Atmospheric Sciences, please do not hesitate to contact me.